South Africa's big supermarkets told to drop exclusivity clauses in mall leases

 PRETORIA, Nov 25 (Reuters) - South Africa's biggest supermarket chains could be forced to drop exclusivity clauses in shopping mall leases if they fail to do so voluntarily, the country's competition watchdog said in findings from a sector inquiry published on Monday.

-The inquiry found "features in the South African grocery retail sector that may prevent, distort or restrict competition", inquiry chairman Halton Cheadle said as the final more than 600-page report was unveiled on Monday.
+The inquiry found "features in the South African grocery retail sector that may prevent, distort or restrict competition", inquiry chairman Halton Cheadle said as the final 600-page report was unveiled on Monday.

 Among those features are exclusive leases and tenant mix clauses negotiated by the major chains in shopping malls across the country to deny opportunities for specialist, emerging chains and small, medium and micro-enterprises (SMME) in areas where the majority of consumers do their weekly and monthly shopping.